hengfei-wang/hengfei-wang.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 I am currently a PhD student in Computer Science at [University of Birmingham](https://www.birmingham.ac.uk/index.aspx), under the supervision of [Dr. Hyung Jin Chang](https://hyungjinchang.wordpress.com/) and [Prof. Ales Leonardis](https://www.cs.bham.ac.uk/~leonarda/).
 Prior to the UK, I received my bachelor's degree and master degree in Mechanical Engineering at Tsinghua University in 2017 and 2020.

-My reseasrch interests are focused on computer vision and deep learning.
+My reseasrch interests are focused on computer vision and deep learning, specifically gaze estimation and 3D face generation.

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.